 The Paradigm Shift

-Changes Old to New Testament Home Changes Between the Old and New Testament Changes Regarding the Land Changes Regarding the Use of the Sword Changes Regarding the Temple God’s Plan for Reaching the Nations Contrasts: OT Nation and NT Communities The Paradigm Shift Liberal Theology Life on the Land Helpful Links Contact Page Statement of Faith .......
+Changes Old to New Testament Home Changes Between the Old and New Testament Changes Regarding the Land Changes Regarding the Use of the Sword Changes Regarding the Temple God’s Plan for Reaching the Nations Contrasts: OT Nation and NT Communities Slavery The Paradigm Shift Liberal Theology Life on the Land Helpful Links Contact Page Statement of Faith .......
 Documents & Images to Download Download God's Word ///// God Wants to Strengthen You Restoring Your Relationship with God Daily Exercises for Spiritual Renewal The Cure of Evil-Speaking, by John Wesley Half-Hearted Lovers Changes Regarding the Use of the Sword

 Freely Gathered Communities